 Is there a schedule for how often dogs need to be vaccinated?

 Yes, following the puppy protocol, adult dogs are boosted again after one year, to ensure adequate protection, and then we revaccinate every three years after that for the core vaccines.
-Bordatella (kennel cough) needs to be given annually.
+Bordetella (kennel cough) needs to be given annually.

 Why is it important to vaccinate your dog?